umts/fleetfocus-api/README.md

 Configuration
 =============
-This application only knows how to communicate with the MS-SQL-backed Fleet Focus.
-If you have an Oracle-backed installation, we can't help you.
+This application only knows how to communicate with the MS-SQL-backed EAM.
+We don't have any experience with the Oracle-backed version, but it might be
+possible: the schema is the same, and there is an Oracle activerecord adaptor.
+PRs welcome.

 Create a `database.yml` file in the `config` directory and fill in your database information.
 The MS-SQL username specified here **only** needs